aedenj/cad-system-design/README.md

 ### On Performance

 We set a 200ms end-to-end latency target for real time communcation.
 Many of the technology choices above are known for their strong performance in real time communication.
-The major outstanding question is what the performance of AWS DMS looks like.
+The major outstanding question is what the performance of Debezium for CDC.
 Based on experience CDC technologies, like Debizum, can run into delays with [WAL](https://www.postgresql.org/docs/current/wal-intro.html) at scale.
-Given the relatively low volume of critical events even in the face of multi-tenancy this choice of AWS DMS is plausible, but of course needs verification.
+Given the relatively low volume of critical events even in the face of multi-tenancy this choice of Debezium is plausible, but of course needs verification.

 ### On Consistency